markuscondren/CCG-BeachSmart/README.md

 # Requirements
 MoSCoW Prioritisation.

-#### Must
+#### Must have
-Web app must be accessible for keyboard only users and those with visual/auditory impairments Interactive map showing CCG area - including zoom, move and filter options for what is displayed CCG beaches higlighted with pins as default Information about beaches - environmental, historical, accessibility...
-Council contact information inlcuding link to main council website
+o	Accessibility features for users with keyboard-only or visual/auditory impairments. o	An interactive map with pins displaying the beaches that the council oversees. o	Users must be able to explore the map, to include zooming and panning. o	A link for each beach to the relevant CCG website page. o	Environment, historical and practical (accessibility, closure times etc.) information for a beach that is selected.
+To include beach status such as flag and water category.

-#### Should
+#### Should have
-Local landmarks, businesses and sports facilities higlighted with pins - to include opening hours, contact details and links to external websites.
-Users should be able to create an account - allow them to add items to watchlist, get notifications about events and save walks.
-Users should be able to plan an itinerary for exploring the coast - walks that show them the points they are interested in.
-Could sign up with email/phone or using a Google account.
-Link to translink to show bus and train routes, including timetables, around the coast in case no access to a car Ability to upload photos and report any rubbish, damages or antisocial behaviour on the beaches, to the council Weather data for the area
+o	Local landmarks, businesses and sports facilities, highlighted with icons/pins – to include opening hours, contact details and links to external websites. o	A map filter allowing users to decide what type of amenity or attraction type they wish to browse. o	Live weather and tidal data allowing users to safely explore the area. o	Bus and train routes around the area with timetables (better UX) or links to external Translink website. o	Users should be able to create an account – allowing them to add map items to a watchlist, get notifications about events and save favourite routes – could sign up with email or Google account.

-#### Could
+#### Could have
-The ability to list all the things a user wishes to explore and have the app work out the best way to approach it given their timeframe and mode of transport
-Up to date tidal data for safety
-Surfing data for planning surfing outings
+o	Users could pick a list of beaches, landmarks etc they wish to visit and give their available time, start and end point.
+An algorithm would be used to calculate their most efficient route.
+This is perhaps a more tourist-oriented requirement but could be of great use to locals too. o	Users could report any rubbish, damaged property or anti-social behaviour to the council, perhaps uploading a photo from the app.
+This would be reported along with time, date and geolocation data, allowing the council to take quick and efficient action. o	An API, likely built using PHP or NodeJS, allowing other developers to make use of the aggregated data used in the app. o	Social media aggregators which display tweets or Facebook posts using pre-determined hashtags or the CCG social feeds, as per “plan your trip” page on the CCG website (https://www.visitcausewaycoastandglens.com/plan-your-trip/visitor-information/maps-and-guides).

-#### Will Not (within the current project timeline)
+#### Won't have (within the current project timeline)
-Integrate with Fitbit, Strava etc to save what they have done in terms of steps and share with their friends Social media integration for facebook, twitter, etc
+o	Integration with Fitbit, Strava or similar, to save routes or walks and share progress with friends and family. o	Social media integration allowing posts to be made direct from the web app. o	Photos uploaded by viewers aggregated together and shown in the information section of each pin location as a slideshow with username and date below. o	Augmented reality functionality, allowing users to preview the area and decide as to where they wish to visit.